First of all, I need to stress that these reviews are based solely on my experience and observations.

-I don’t normally advocate paying for side hustle (especially mystery shopping) information.
+I don’t normally advocate paying for side hustle information (especially mystery shopping).
 But I break that rule for this one.
 I did a ton of mystery shopping, and I was still surprised by some of the information in here.

 Plus, she has information about other side hustles like panel studies, product evaluations, etc that pay well — and sometimes can be done from the comfort of your own home.
-So, again, this guide is the one time I advocate chunking down a little change.
+So, again, this guide is the one time I advocate chunking down a little change for.

 But if you just want some free thoughts on/reviews of mystery shopping companies, then please read on!

 About Face: For reasons I can’t remember, I was not impressed by this company.
 But since the reasons didn’t stick with me, you should consider checking it out.
-I have to take into account energy levels/energy use vs money paid.
+What with my chronic fatigue, I have to take into account energy levels/energy use vs money paid.
 So a lot of things that aren’t worth it for me may be fine for you guys.

 Beyond Hello: I wasn’t thrilled with the one shop I did.
 It was a lot more work than the compensation, and it required a purchase.
 The purchase could be returned later, but it required two separate trips.
 Plus, the purchases are pricey.

 California Marketing Specialists: These guys do apartment shops.
 These can be fun (you get to peek into various communities) and the company had a lot of regular work.
-But the sheer number of pages you have to fill out versus pay did not impress me.
-For a little extra paperwork, you can shop Ellis Property Management Services and get around $15 more.
+But the sheer number of pages you have to fill out versus pay was a little annoying.
+With just a little extra paperwork, you can shop Ellis Property Management Services and get around $15 more per shop.